A biographically inspired look at ideas, projects and other research from engineer-designer Bret Victor.

 Victor stayed with Apple until 2010, having contributed directly to at least the iPad, the iMac, and the Apple Watch.
-Over time Victor had grown frustrated with the realities of corporate research.
+These were productive, important years in the Bret Victor story, but our protagonist wasn't happy.
+Over time Victor grew frustrated with the realities of corporate research.

 "The [apps, UI concepts] I cared deeply about mostly didn't catch on."

 In Victor's eyes, Apple is in the consumer content device business, providing entertaining digital experiences.
-His own visions are somewhat more elevated — he wants to help people understand things more deeply, enable people to create things they could not create before.
+His own visions are somewhat more elevated.
+Victor wants to help people understand things more deeply, to enable people to create things they could not create before.

 To regain his freedom, Victor had to leave Apple.
 And as the first order of business, he jumped on a train and wrote down all the things he had been bottling up inside him.